 Don’t be lazy, get lagging

 Pipes left exposed to the cold will freeze – it’s simple science – so give them a bit of TLC and wrap them up.
 By using lagging (a foam material available from most DIY shops) it’ll give them an extra layer of insulation and protection in this cold snap and should stop frozen pipes.
 Special care and attention should be given to pipes in the garage or next to external walls too as these ones tend to feel the cold more.
-Frozen pipes can cause a breakdown of your entire water and heating systems, and even burst if left long enough, so it really will be worth the extra work to look after your plumbing.
+Frozen pipes can cause a breakdown of your entire water and heating systems, and even burst if left long enough, so it really will be worth calling that plumbing company for the extra work.
+You have to look after your plumbing, maintenance is life unfortunately.

 Pull out all the stop-cocks